Last updated: 6/16/22

-U.S. citizens, permanent residents (green card holders), immigrants, and citizens of U.S. protectorates (American Samoa, Federated States of Micronesia, Guam, Marshall Islands, Northern Mariana Islands, Palau, Puerto Rico, and U.S. Virgin Islands) will likely use the U.S. application.
+U.S. citizens, permanent residents (green card holders), immigrants, undocumented status, and citizens of U.S. protectorates (American Samoa, Federated States of Micronesia, Guam, Marshall Islands, Northern Mariana Islands, Palau, Puerto Rico, and U.S. Virgin Islands) will likely use the U.S. application.
 Please confirm with the UW Graduate School.
 All other countries/statuses, please use the International application.

 Application information/processes are updated by early September each year.
 When admissions/recruitment season is closed, the application is unavailable and cannot be found as an option to select while logged into your applicant profile.

 Be sure to use the "Click here to print this application" link on the screen and not any keyboard shortcuts otherwise the system will not recognize you as having completed this step.